FuelLabs/fuel-indexer/docs/src/reference-guide/plugins/forc-index/new.md

     forc-index new [OPTIONS] <PATH>

 ARGS:
-    <PATH>    Path at which to create index
+    <PATH>    Path at which to create indexer

 OPTIONS:
     -h, --help                     Print help information
-        --name <NAME>              Name of index.
+        --name <NAME>              Name of indexer.
-        --namespace <NAMESPACE>    Namespace in which index belongs.
+        --namespace <NAMESPACE>    Namespace in which indexer belongs.
-        --native                   Whether to initialize an index with native execution enabled.
+        --native                   Whether to initialize an indexer with native execution enabled.
 ```